 Tarot vs. Oracle cards – What is the Difference?

 At a really high level, Tarot cards come as a traditionally structured deck.
 There are a few more rules when it comes to Tarot than there are with Oracle cards.
-Oracle cards are really free flowing – and they can feature almost any kind of content.
+Oracle cards are really free-flowing – and they can feature almost any kind of content.
 With Tarot cards, there are usually around 78 cards.
 Some decks like to stand out and be a bit different.
 You might end up with 80 cards or 44 cards, but for the most part, it’s 78 cards.
-With Oracle cards, on the other hand, there are no set number of cards.
+With Oracle cards, on the other hand, there is no set number of cards.
 You can have a deck with 12 cards, 100 cards, or anything in between.

 Tarot cards have a traditional structure to the deck and common meanings.
 Most decks are Rider-Waite derivatives, and they share common themes across those different decks.
 The images and the pictures might be completely different, but often the messaging behind that card is very similar.
 So with Tarot cards, there is a common theme that runs through most cards, whereas Oracle cards have no common theme.

 I see Oracle cards as the main meal and Tarot cards as the ingredients.
 You wouldn't have more than one main meal (it's very filling), but you could certainly have lots of ingredients.